Compressing integer lists with Contextual Arithmetic Trits: Introduction

 When faced with a large database, storing the information contained in its documents is one of the concerns, but the most prominent one is searching the database.
 One of the standard tools to help queries is an \emph{inverted index}.
 Each document in the database has an associated identifier, and the index stores, for each word, the (sorted) list of identifiers whose associated documents contain this word.
-A sorted list of this kind is known as a \emph{posting list}.

-Techniques for efficiently representing those posting lists have to reach a difficult balance between two main parameters: the size of the inverted index, and the time needed to query it.
-For instance, the $\emph{cmix}$ compression algorithm~\cite{CMIX2014} is extremely space efficient but constructing and querying the inverted index takes a prohibitive amount of time --- 22 hours for a few MB.
-Regarding more efficient algorithms, the technique that yielded the best compression ratio was the Binary Interpolative Method~\cite{MoffatStuiver1996} from $1996$ --- where a few MB are handles in a few seconds.
-Its compression ratio has been recently outperformed, on some datasets, by the Packed+ANS2 method ~\cite{MoffatPetri2018}.
+The index therefore deals with a large number of strictly ascending integer lists.

-In this article, we focus on the size of the resulting index, \ie, we focus on the \emph{compression ratio} but for algorithms with a running time comparable to the Binary Interpolative Method.
-We present a representation for the posting lists (transformation into a \emph{trit list}) that consistently outperforms those methods (up to \gain) on databases ranging from a few MB (\eg, personal e-mails) to many GB (\eg, large Information Retrieval databases employed for the World Wide Web).
+\COMMENT{ In this article, we focus on the size of the resulting index, \ie, we focus on the \emph{compression ratio} but for algorithms with a running time comparable to the Binary Interpolative Method.
+We present a representation for the integer lists (transformation into a \emph{trit list}) that consistently outperforms those methods (up to \gain) on databases ranging from a few MB (\eg, personal e-mails) to many GB (\eg, large Information Retrieval databases employed for the World Wide Web).

 We make available the source code that produced the results, together with all our datasets.